web3privacy/hackathon-2025-berlin-submissions/README.md

 - **Complete template:** All sections must be filled
 - **Working links:** Repository and demo links must be accessible
 - **Privacy focus:** Must address privacy improvements
+- **Repository persistence:** Keep your project repository/demo public and accessible for at least 14 days after the hackathon

 ### 🚫 Not Allowed
 - **Pre-existing projects** (unless significantly extended during hackathon)